neondatabase/website/content/static-pages/terms-of-service.md

 12.1 Neon may from time to time make Third-Party Products available to you or Neon may allow for certain Third-Party Products to be integrated with the Neon Products to allow for the transmission of User Data from such Third-Party Products into the Neon Products.
 For purposes of this Agreement, such Third-Party Products are subject to their own terms and conditions.
 If you do not agree to abide by the applicable terms for any such Third-Party Products, then you should not install or use such Third-Party Products.
 By authorizing Neon to transmit User Data from Third-Party Products into Neon Product(s), you represent and warrant to Neon that you have all right, power, and authority to provide such authorization.

-12.2 You acknowledge and agree that Neon is not liable for any loss or damage which may be incurred by you or as a result of the services, content or availability of those Third-Party Products, or as a result of any reliance placed by you on the completeness, accuracy or existence of any advertising, products or other materials on, or available from, such web sites or resources.
+12.2 You acknowledge and agree that Neon is not liable for any loss or damage which may be incurred by you or as a result of the services, content or availability of those Third-Party Products, or as a result of any reliance placed by you on the completeness, accuracy or existence of any advertising, products or other materials on, or available from, such websites or resources.

 ## 13. Changes to the Terms

-13.1 Neon may make changes to the Terms from time to time during the Techincal Previews.
+13.1 Neon may make changes to the Terms from time to time during the Technical Previews.
 If we change the Terms in any substantive way, we will  notify users before the changes take effect, during which period you may reject the changes by terminating your account.

 13.2 You understand and agree that if you use the Neon Product(s) after the date on which the Terms have changed, Neon will treat your use as acceptance of the updated Terms.